microsoft/botbuilder-java/samples/56.teams-file-upload/README.md

 ﻿
 # Teams File Upload Bot

-Bot Framework v4 File Upload Bot sample for Teams.
+Bot Framework v4 file upload bot sample for Teams.

-This bot has been created using [Bot Framework](https://dev.botframework.com).
-This sample shows how to incorporate basic conversational flow into a Teams application.
-It also illustrates a few of the Teams specific calls you can make from your bot.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to upload files to Teams from a bot and how to receive a file sent to a bot as an attachment.

 ## Prerequisites